dspearson/phlegyas/README.md

 The example VFS layer will create a single filesystem for attaching, and some example files within, with both dynamic and static content.

 When hitting inevitable issues, a simple call to `(r)` again will reset the service back to a clean state, ready to continue on your adventures.

+### Example Application

+I have created a [small bit of standalone code](https://github.com/dspearson/phlegyas-example) to illustrate how to use this library in your applications.